CMalone-Jupiter/VPR_Pair_Predict/README.md

 # Complementary Visual Place Recognition Technique Selection

+Currently the code uploaded is research quality code.
+We are working on making it more accessible and readable when possible.

 ### 'Boosting Performance of a Baseline Visual Place Recognition Technique by Predicting the Maximally Complementary Technique' \[[IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/10161561)]  \[[arXiv](https://arxiv.org/abs/2210.07509)]

 ### Abstract